Aiven-Labs/the-5-types-of-database/notes.md

 SQLite has its own [quirks](https://SQLite.org/quirks.html), including less rigorouse typing (indeed, you can create a column and not specify a type)

-Given that, SQLite types are INTEGER, REAL, TEXT, BLOB, or as NULL
+Given that, SQLite types are INTEGER, REAL, TEXT, BLOB, or NULL

 ------